 When you’re ready to jettison the “Fit in and be accepted voice,” you only need one tool: the ability to drop into personal narrative.
 I’ll explain how once you see yourself on the page, you can no longer unsee.

 “I tell myself I don’t know what I want.
-But that’s not true–I do know.
+But that’s not true – I do know.
 I just don’t listen to that little voice.”
 So began a recent lunchtime conversation with a woman who has worked throughout India, Egypt, Serbia, and beyond thanks to her successful career in the Hospitality industry.
-Over salmon toast and beet & burrata salad at her current establishment steps from the beach in Santa Monica, the topic turned from the mundane (yet under-discussed) topic of wrangling the ever-painful email inbox to the profound (yet under-discussed) topic of how to honor one’s authentic voice.
+Over salmon toast and beet and burrata salad at her current establishment just steps from the beach in Santa Monica, the topic turned from the mundane (yet under-discussed) topic of wrangling the ever-painful email inbox to the profound (yet under-discussed) topic of how to honor one’s authentic voice.